 - Lichen planus mucosae is described as an "oral lichenoid reaction", which occurs in the immediate vicinity of amalgam fillings on the buccal buccal mucosa, tongue or gingiva.
 Some authors postulate an independent entity (see notes below).

-- Gingiva: When the gingiva is affected, chronic desquamative gingivitis appears.
+- Gingiva: When the gingiva is affected, chronic desquamative gingivitis impresses.
 The "leukoplakic" aspect is often completely absent.
-Erythema or very painful erosions may be seen, which increase in size during the acute episode and become symptomatic when acidic foods (e.g. orange juice) are consumed.
+Erythema or very painful erosions appear, which increase in size during the acute episode and become symptomatic when acidic foods are consumed (e.g., orange juice).

-- Less frequently affected than the oral mucosa.
-The clinical symptoms are analogous to those of the oral mucosa.
-Usually problems during sexual intercourse or burning discomfort during urination lead to the doctor.
-A severe, chronic and scarring variant is called"vulvovagino-gingival syndrome".
+- Less commonly affected than the oral mucosa.
+Clinical symptoms are analogous to those of the oral mucosa.
+Usually, problems during sexual intercourse or burning discomfort during urination lead to the doctor.
+A severe, chronicized and scarring variant is called"vulvovagino-gingival syndrome".

 HistologyThis section has been translated automatically.